 The young child is open and impressionable, and requires a loving, safe, and nurturing environment.
 The Waldorf Early Childhood program is a haven where children grow and flourish, protected from the complex, often chaotic world.
 The early childhood years are a time of joy and exuberance, and the children’s social, emotional, creative, and physical development is supported through cheerful activity and positive example.
 In our Early Childhood program, children begin to develop the capacity for creative thinking, problem solving, and social skills through their imaginative play, which is essential to the child’s healthy development.
 These early years are the time to strengthen in our children the qualities of imagination, curiosity, and love and respect for all life that will sustain them throughout their lives.

-The Koa Nursery is often the first transition away from home and parents.
+The Koa preschool is often the first transition away from home and parents.
 It provides a warm, gentle, experience in a home like environment.
 The child's natural feelings of wonder and trust are nurtured in many ways through cirecle time with finger-plays, songs and movement games; and seasonal stories with puppets.
-This is a 3 day program, Wed-Thur-Fri with a noon or 2:45pm pickup.
-Children may be transitioning from diapersto being fully potty trained. parents serve as voluntiers in the class one day a month.
+This is a 5 day program, Monday thru Friday with an option of 12:oopm or 2:45pm pickup.
+Children may be transitioning from diapers to being fully potty trained. parents serve as voluntiers in the class one day a month.

 Kukui Preschool (2.5 to 4 years)

 In the mixed-age Kukui classroom, the children experience a daily rhyrthm of indoor play, activities, songs and stories that support each child's physical, emotional, and intellectual development.
 The program focuses on socializing as the children learn to be with friends and become independent in their play and with their communication skills.
 All Kukui preschool children are fully potty trained.

 Bread baking, painting, songs and games, and imaginative play all enrich the young child’s growing years and the daily, weekly, and seasonal rhythms create a necessary bridge from home to school.